Eric3337/Card-Game-Project/README.md

   and win/lost ratio for each game on my account
 - As a user, I want to be able to delete my account.
 - As a user, I want to be able to see the leaderboard for the top user accounts based on win/loss ratio.
-- As a user, I want to be able to save my data in my account to file (if I choose so).
+- As a user, I want to be able to save my current game playing to file (if I choose so).
-- As a user, I want to be able to load my data in my account from file (if I choose so).
+- As a user, I want to be able to load my current game playing from file (if I choose so).